James Stevenson (geologist): Early career

+Later Professional Career

+James Stevenson did not author many publications in his lifetime.
+James purportedly disliked writing.
+However, Matilda Coxe Stevenson was instrumental in preparing reports, catalogs, and analyses for publication in the Bureau of Ethnology Annual Reports.
+The Stevensons formed the first husband-wife team in anthropology.

 James Stevenson died due to Rocky Mountain fever.
 At the time of his death, the couple had been preparing an ethnography of the Zia people of New Mexico.
+Matilda built a strong career after her training with James.

 Some accounts report Stevenson asked to buy the Zia tribe's sacred pot, which was decorated the tribe's Zia symbol, which the tribe declined.
 The ceremonial pot then disappeared and reappeared in a museum collection.
 Stevenson's own book, now out of print, apparently referenced the theft.
 Leslie A. White wrote a book, Zia: The Sun Symbol Pueblo, which also documented the theft of the pottery.

+Legacy

+Artifacts collected by Matilda and James Stevenson are in the collections of the Department of Anthropology in the National Museum of Natural History of the Smithsonian Institution.
+Papers from Stevenson are in the Institution's National Anthropological Archives.